Small-Cell Lung Cancer

 Chemotherapy is usually given at intervals to ensure that the bone marrow has recovered before the next dose of chemotherapy is given.

 Extensive research and clinical trials have identified different chemotherapy medications for the treatment of small-cell lung cancer.
-Response rates with these medications have been found to be at least 80% in previously untreated patients.

 Some drugs are used alone, while some are used in combination with others for greater effectiveness.
 An oncologist (cancer specialist) recommends chemotherapy specific to the patient’s condition.

 Chemotherapy medications used for the treatment of small-cell lung cancer include the following: